Kerala plans airstrips-heliports to connect tourists spots

 Under the plan, the airstrip-heliports would be set up at Ashramam maidan in Kollam, Munnar, Thekkadi, Kalpetta, Bekal, Guruvayur, Palakkad, Alappuzha beach, Varkala and Kumarakom, he said.

-"We are planning to commence airline service connecting the state's major tourists spots by operating tiny single- engine aircraft having 8-10 seats.
-The plan is to set up the proposed air strips at Bekal, Wayanad and Idukki in the initial phase," he said.
+"We are planning to commence airline service connecting the state's major tourists spots by operating tiny single-engine aircraft having 8-10 seats.
+The plan is to set up the proposed airstrips at Bekal, Wayanad and Idukki in the initial phase," he said.

 Kerala confirms 3rd case of coronavirus; Union Health Ministry issues fresh travel advisory

-The state government has also requested the Centre to include the proposed air strips under its Regional Connectivity Scheme-UDAN to operate them as feeder ports of the international airports, the Chief Minister added.
-Steps to set up a greenfield airport to help Sabarimala pilgrims are also progressing, Vijayan said adding a techno economic feasiblity report in this regard is under the government's consideration
+The state government has also requested the Centre to include the proposed airstrips under its Regional Connectivity Scheme-UDAN to operate them as feeder ports of the international airports, the Chief Minister added.

+Steps to set up a greenfield airport to help Sabarimala pilgrims are also progressing, Vijayan said adding a techno-economic feasibility report in this regard is under the government's consideration.